Have you been injured? you may have a case.

 Yes.
 A constant headache after a car accident – especially when the victim has suffered a blow to the head – may be symptoms of an as-yet-undiagnosed very serious medical condition such as a traumatic brain injury, concussion and closed-head injury, with sometimes deadly consequences.

-Treatment for a headache after a car accident
+How to treat a headache after a car accident

 • Antidepressants